Marco-Puig/Marco-Puig/README.md

 #### 🌱 Currently

-I'm currently working on [Rock Life: The Rock Simulator and some other special projects], and always eager to explore new technologies and expand my skill set.
+I'm currently working on Rock Life: The Rock Simulator and some other special projects, and always eager to explore new technologies and expand my skill set.

 #### 👯 Collaboration